-So, what is the best way to create an online course?
+So, how to create an online course that sells?

 - Validate your course idea